aws-samples/ec2-spot-for-folding-at-home/README.md

  ![FAH](https://user-images.githubusercontent.com/68295015/89449052-5fcc6980-d70d-11ea-9419-e14cafad48e0.png)

-To complete the setup, you must have an Amazon Web Services (AWS) account with permissions to the listed resources above.
+*To complete the setup, you must have an Amazon Web Services (AWS) account with permissions to the listed resources above.
 When you sign up for AWS, your AWS account is automatically signed up for all services in AWS, including Amazon EC2.
-If you don't have an AWS account, find more info about creating an account here.
+If you don't have an AWS account, find more info about creating an account here.*

 ### Costs and Licensing
 The AWS CloudFormation CFn template includes customizable configuration parameters.
 Some of these settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.
 You are responsible for the cost of the AWS services used.
 There is no additional cost for using the CFn template.

-**Note:** There is no additional charge to use Deep Learning AMIs — you pay only for the AWS resources while they’re running.
-Folding@home client software is free, open-source software that is distributed under the Folding@home EULA.
+**Note:** _There is no additional charge to use Deep Learning AMIs — you pay only for the AWS resources while they’re running.
+Folding@home client software is free, open-source software that is distributed under the Folding@home EULA._

-After you deploy the CloudFormation template, we recommend that you enable AWS Cost Explorer.
-Cost Explorer is an easy-to-use interface that lets you visualize, understand, and manage your AWS costs and usage e.g. we can breakdown costs to show hourly costs for our protein folding project.

 ## How to Deploy
 ### Part One: Download and configure the CFn template.